Best Practices and Troubleshooting Tips for Unito's Google Sheets Integration

 When you first add a Google Sheet to a Unito flow, you'll see this box pop up.

 By clicking on Verify add-on status, Unito will automatically check to ensure the add-on for Google Sheets is installed and properly configured.
-If it's not, you'll see this:

 Once that's done, clicking on Verify add-on status will give you this: